hannsadrian/Emojigamble/README.md

 `(c) Concept by Hanns Adrian Böhme, 2020`

 Emojigamble is a fun collection of traditional paper games like TicTacToe, 4wins and Battleship, **but** instead of using `X` and `O` you play with emojis.
-Each emoji has either a passive or active ability, which can be used while or at the end of each game.
-Abilities are upgradable to make them stronger.
+Each emoji has either a passive or active ability, which can be used during or at the end of each game.
+Abilities are upgradable.

 You play these games together with your friends or other players from the internet.
-While playing you win a lot of coins and gems.
+While playing you win a lot of gems.

-As you win coins you can buy new emojis to play with in the games.
-Some emojis have special abilities e.g. increasing the chance for you to win gems/coins or even a lootbox.
-Gems compared to coins can buy much more than just new emojis to enhance your game.
-With gems it is possible to buy lootboxes and upgrade existing emojis.
-Lootboxes can gift you with anything reaching from coins over emojis to gems, based on their rarity and upgrading Emojis makes them stronger.
+As you win gems you can buy new emojis to use within the games.
+Some emojis have special abilities e.g. increasing the chance for you to win gems or even a lootbox.
+With gems it is also possible to buy lootboxes and upgrade the abilities of existing emojis.
+Lootboxes, based on their rarity, can gift you with anything reaching from emojis with specific ability levels to gems.

 ## Abilities

 ### For all games

-**Just Smile**

-  *Golden smile with golden coins as result.*

-    😀 Level 1

-      Increases gained coins by 10% at the end of each game

-    😃 Level 2

-      Increases gained coins by 20% at the end of each game

-    😄 Level 3

-      Increases gained coins by 30% at the end of each game

 **Joy to the gems**

   *Increase your gem benefit with this excited emoji.*

-    😅 Level 1
+    😀 Level 1

       Increases gained gems by 10% at the end of each game

-    😂 Level 2
+    😃 Level 2

       Increases gained gems by 20% at the end of each game

-    🤣 `Level 3`
+    😄 `Level 3`

       Increases gained gems by 30% at the end of each game